PaintingWithCode/til/src/posts/hello-world-in-go/hello-world-in-go.md

   topic: go
   isPublished: true
 ---
-Create a new file named `hello.go` and add the following Go code:
+[Download](https://go.dev/dl/) and install go and create a new file named `hello.go` and add the following Go code:

 ```go showLineNumbers
 package main